EphraimGibson/ephraimgibson/README.md

 ## 🤝 Let's Connect & Build

-I'm not just a coder — I bring marketing and entrepreneurial energy to every project.
+I'm not just a coder, I bring marketing and entrepreneurial energy to every project.
 If you have an idea and need a tech co-founder who can also think strategically, **let's team up**!

 ---